RJuro/cfp-landing-page/content.md

 ### Highlight List
 - Programme outline (below) will be iterated with final times and rooms in November.
-- Full manuscript submissions for the Paper Development track are due 17 October via the [upload form](#submission-form).
+- Full manuscript submissions for the Paper Development track closed on 17 October; materials are now circulating to reviewers.
 - Reviewer assignments circulate 7 November, with revisions requested by 28 November.

 ---